-Edo govt distributes smart solar boxes to 22 youths - THISDAYLIVE
+Edo Govt Distributes Smart Solar Boxes to 22 Youths - THISDAYLIVE

 The only female beneficiary, Patience Joseph, expressed delight in participating in the programme, thanking the state governor for his laudable projects across the state.

-Another beneficiary, Musa Saliu, commended Governor Obaseki for the training and presentation of starter-pack to him.
+Another beneficiary, Musa Saliu, commended Obaseki for the training and presentation of starter-pack to him.